MrAhile/K8s-CKA/5-Storage/nfs.md

 5. Make sure a PersistentVolume has been created and it is bound to the PVC

-6. Create a pod based on alpine:3.15 which mount the content of the PV in /tmp/share.
-Make sure the pod writes your firstname and the date in /tmp/share/index.html every couple of minutes
+6. Create a Pod based on alpine:3.15 which mount the content of the PV in /tmp/share.
+Make sure the Pod writes your firstname and the date in /tmp/share/index.html every couple of minutes

 Note: the container can use a command similar to "while true; do echo hello from YOUR_FIRSTNAME at $(date) >> /tmp/share/index.html; sleep 100000; done".
 Make sure to replace *YOUR_FIRSTNAME* with your firstname :)

-7. Check the content of /tmp/share/index.html inside the pod's container
+7. Check the content of /tmp/share/index.html inside the Pod's container

-8. Delete the pod, the pvc and uninstall the NFS provisioner.
+8. Delete the Pod, the PVC and uninstall the NFS provisioner.

 ## Documentation